Merzagua Abderrazak: Penang

-Brought in as a foreign player to Malaysian side Penang in the early 1990s, Abderrazak spearheaded the club to two top division championships in 1998 and 2001 plus second-place finishes in 1999 and 2000 with his deftness and goalscoring ability.
+Brought in as a foreign player to Malaysian side Penang in the early 1990s.
+He joined Penang FA in 1995 and left the team in the next year.
+In 1998, he came back to Penang FA and helped the team won championships in 1998 after he scored the winning goal against Selangor FA at Shah Alam in the last minutes and that was the last league game.
 Called the 'Great Merz' by besotted fans, he has been described as one of the greatest foreign footballers to have ever played in Malaysia and Southeast Asia.

 Gombak United

-Moving to Gombak United of Singapore in 2001, Abderrazak reunited with his former Penang coach Moey Yok Ham and Guinean Ballamodou Conde wearing the number 9.
+Moving to Gombak United of Singapore in 2001, Abderrazak reunited with his former Penang coach Moey Yoke Ham and Guinean Ballamodou Conde wearing the number 9.
 However, the forward was unable to concentrate on football due to his family business in Morocco failing.
-In the end, he left the club to support his family's business, apologizing to mentor Moey Yok Ham along the way.
+In the end, he left the club to support his family's business, apologizing to mentor Moey Yoke Ham along the way.

 Coaching career

 Penang

 Announced as Penang head coach in late 2012, Abderrazak's aim was to lift the club out of the third-tier Malaysia FAM League.
 Of the first three friendlies the team played through the preseason, they recorded two losses but won once against Perak of the Malaysia Super League thanks to the home fans.
 Leading the club to the 2013 FAM League championship and promotion to the 2014 Malaysia Premier League, Abderrazak was disallowed from being their coach for the upcoming season in the second tier as he did not have the coaching badges that the league entailed.
 Three years later, the Moroccan earned his licenses and a number of sources close to Penang stated that he could return to helm the state team which never happened.

-Abderrazak was disappointed with Penang's performance in the 2017 Malaysia Super League owing to the fact that his former club were at the bottom of the league table.
+Abderrazak was disappointed with Penang's performance in the 2017 Malaysia Super League as his former club were at the bottom of the league table.
 Ever since his departure, he has been appraising the Panthers performances in competitions.